New Expansion Microscopy Methods Magnify Research's Impact

-Magnify is a variant of expansion microscopy that allows researchers to use a new hydrogel formula, invented by Zhao's team, that retains a spectrum of biomolecules, offers a broader application to a variety of tissues, and increases the expansion rate up to 11 times linearly or ~1,300 folds of the original volume.
+Magnify is a variant of expansion microscopy that allows researchers to use a new hydrogel formula, invented by Zhao's team, that retains a spectrum of biomolecules, offers a broader application to a variety of tissues, and increases the expansion rate up to 11 times linearly or approximately 1,300 folds of the original volume.

-"We overcame some of the longstanding challenges of expansion microscopy," Zhao said.
+"We overcame some of the long-standing challenges of expansion microscopy," Zhao said.
 "One of the main selling points for Magnify is the universal strategy to keep the tissue's biomolecules, including proteins, nucleic acids and carbohydrates, within the expanded sample."

 Zhao said that keeping different biological components intact matters because previous protocols required eliminating many various biomolecules that held tissues together.
 But these molecules could contain valuable information for researchers.

-"In the past, to make cells really expandable, you need to use enzymes to digest proteins, so in the end, you had an empty gel with labels that indicate the location of the protein of interest," he said.
+"In the past, to make cells really expandable, you needed to use enzymes to digest proteins, so in the end, you had an empty gel with labels that indicate the location of the protein of interest," he said.
 With the new method, the molecules are kept intact, and multiple types of biomolecules can be labeled in a single sample.